MangoFizz/balltze/README.md

 2. Create a folder called "mods" (e.g. "D:\Halo Custom Edition\mods").
 3. Grab the latest release from the [releases page](https://github.com/MangoFizz/balltze/releases/latest).
 4. Copy balltze.dll file to your mods folder.
-5. Copy the contents of the "data" folder on your "My Games\Halo CE" folder.
+5. Copy the "config" folder to "My Games\Halo CE\balltze" folder.
+This step is optional if you are not going to use the gamepad button prompts feature.
 6. Launch the game for the first time after installing Balltze.

 ### Mercury